BertoGz/face-recognition-brain/README.md

 Project Summary:
-upload images and the app will detect if there is a face. uses an image recognition AI API - uses react-particles-js for the background
+upload images and the app will detect if there is a face. uses an image recognition AI API - clarifai allows users to sign in/create an account uses react-particles-js for the background

 ## `Installation`